openstax/napkin-notes/kevin/ecosystem_processes_and_dataflow.md

 * find `Exercise`'s `LOs` or `Page` in new `Ecosystem`
 * try to process `Page`/`Chapter` titles/content (not awesome)

+Note that reverting to a previous `Ecosystem` (with older content) will likely cause many `orphans`, since content tends to be added and not removed.

 ## Tutor Associates an Ecosystem to a Course

 Each `Course` in `Tutor` has an associated current `Ecosystem`,